Jason Knight (fighter): Post-UFC career

 Following the stint in bare-knuckle boxing, Knight was expected to make his return to mixed martial arts against Christopher Ramírez at iKon Fighting Federation 5 on March 5, 2021.
 However, Ramírez had to withdraw from the fight due to problems getting into the United States and was replaced by Taurean Bogguess.
 In turn, Bogguess withdrew during the fight week and was replaced by Cliff Wright.
 Knight won the bout via second-round submission.

-On May 29, 2021, it was announced that Knight is scheduled to headline the inaugural event of Jorge Masvidal's Gamebred Fighting Championship against Charles Bennett on June 18, 2021.
+On May 29, 2021, it was announced that Knight was scheduled to headline the inaugural event of Jorge Masvidal's Gamebred Fighting Championship against Charles Bennett on June 18, 2021.
 The bout had typical mixed martial arts rules, but was contested without gloves.
 Knight was knocked down early on, but went on to win the fight via rear-naked choke submission in round one.

 Following the successful bout in Gamebred FC, Knight signed with the Professional Fighters League and faced Bobby Moffett at PFL 9 on August 27, 2021.
 At weigh-ins, Moffett weighed in at 148.2 pounds, missing weight by 2.2 pounds.
 The bout proceeded at catchweight and Moffett was fined a percentage of his purse, which went to Knight.
 He lost the bout via unanimous decision.

 On May 19, 2022, Knight headlined Gulf Coast MMA 15 against Rey Trujillo.
-Knight defeated his opponent by a first round TKO.
+Knight defeated his opponent by a first-round TKO.

 The Ultimate Fighter 31

 In mid March 2023, it was announced that Knight would be competing in the thirty-first season of The Ultimate Fighter.

 In the quarterfinal Knight faced Titan FC Lightweight Champion Landon Quinones, and won the fight via a triangle choke submission in the first round.

-In the semi-final, Knight faced fellow teammate Kurt Holobaugh, and lost the fight via TKO in the second round.
+In the semi-final, Knight faced teammate Kurt Holobaugh, and lost the fight via TKO in the second round.